bitsandbytes-foundation/bitsandbytes/README.md

 - 8-bit quantization: Quantile, Linear, and Dynamic quantization
 - Fast quantile estimation: Up to 100x faster than other algorithms

-## Requirements & Installation

-Requirements: anaconda, cudatoolkit, pytorch

-Hardware requirements:
- - LLM.int8(): NVIDIA Turing (RTX 20xx; T4) or Ampere GPU (RTX 30xx; A4-A100); (a GPU from 2018 or older).
- - 8-bit optimizers and quantization: NVIDIA Kepler GPU or newer (>=GTX 78X).

-Supported CUDA versions: 10.2 - 12.0

-The bitsandbytes library is currently only supported on Linux distributions.
-Windows is not supported at the moment.

-The requirements can best be fulfilled by installing pytorch via anaconda.
-You can install PyTorch by following the ["Get Started"](https://pytorch.org/get-started/locally/) instructions on the official website.

-To install run:

-``pip install bitsandbytes``

 ## Using bitsandbytes